There aren't any images for this school. Be the first to show your picture to thousands of people!

 The Writing Center offers support to all students beyond developmental courses.
 The Mathematics/Science Center provides tutorial and technological assistance to students.

-Gateway’s Counseling Center provides a variety of services in both education and personal areas.
+The Counseling Center provides a variety of services in both education and personal areas.
 Gateway counselors assist students in academic planning, career development, and personal growth activities.
-Students can learn how to succeed in college, plan their academic program and explore transfer options to four-year colleges as well as develop their skills in crisis management, decision making and time management.
+Students can learn how to succeed in college, plan their academic program and explore transfer options to four-year colleges as well as develop their skills in crisis management, decision making, and time management.